sparksp/phills.me.uk/content/project/pineapster-tickets.md

   [menu.main]
     parent = "project"
 +++
-An event aggregator that imports from Ticketline and WeGotTickets, rationalizes duplicates, and automatically tweets daily to a number of city based twitter accounts.
+An event aggregator that imports from various ticket sources, including Ticketline and WeGotTickets, then it removes any duplicates.
+Every morning, it tweets the day's events to many city-based Twitter accounts.